nomadkaraoke/python-lyrics-transcriber/README.md

 # Lyrics Transcriber 🎶

-Automatically create synchronised lyrics files in ASS and MidiCo LRC formats with word-level timestamps, using OpenAI Whisper and lyrics from Genius and Spotify.
+Automatically create synchronised lyrics files in ASS and MidiCo LRC formats with word-level timestamps, using OpenAI Whisper and lyrics from Genius and Spotify, for convenience in use cases such as karaoke video production.

 ## Features 🌟